Kimberly A. Justice

 Upon graduating from law school, Ms. Justice served as a judicial clerk to the Honorable William H. Yohn, Jr. of the United States District Court for the Eastern District of Pennsylvania.
 Ms. Justice earned a J.D. degree magna cum laude from Temple University School of Law in 2000 and a B.A. degree cum laude from Kalamazoo College in 1993.

-Ms. Justice frequently lectures and serves on discussion panels concerning antitrust and securities litigation matters and currently serves as a member of the Advisory Board of the American Antitrust Institute and as an Advisory Council Member for The Duke Conferences: Bench-Bar-Academy Distinguished Lawyers’ Series.
+Ms. Justice frequently lectures and serves on discussion panels concerning class action, antitrust and securities litigation matters and currently serves as a member of the Advisory Board of the American Antitrust Institute and served as an Advisory Council Member for The Duke Conferences: Bench-Bar-Academy Distinguished Lawyers’ Series.